 Absolutely right!
 Taking a sip of Black Box’s red blend, we found it to be pleasantly powerful.
 Considering the spectrum of sweet to dry, this wine was right in the middle, making it a joy to sip on its own.
 While sampling, we all commented on how this wine was a bit more complex than the others we tried.
-It took us some time (and a few sips) to parse out the individual flavors, but in the end we picked up notes of plum, berries, vanilla and a little spice (sounds like an amazing dessert!).
+It took us some time (and a few sips) to parse out the individual flavors, but in the end, we picked up notes of plum, berries, vanilla and a little spice (sounds like an amazing dessert!).
 The finish of this wine was long allowing us to savor those subtle flavors.

-Cost for 3L box (20 glasses): $24.99
+- Price of a 3L box (20 glasses): $15.99

-Cost per glass: $1.25
+- Cost per glass: $0.80